cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 ## Stemcells ##

-A Stemcell is a VM template with an embedded [BOSH Agent][] The Stemcell used for Cloud Foundry is a standard Ubuntu distribution.
+A Stemcell is a VM template with an embedded [BOSH Agent][].
+The Stemcell used for Cloud Foundry is a standard Ubuntu distribution.
 Stemcells are uploaded using the [BOSH CLI][] and used by the [BOSH Director][] when creating VMs through the [Cloud Provider Interface][] (CPI).
 When the Director creates a VM through the CPI, it will pass along configurations for networking and storage, as well as the location and credentials for the [Message Bus][] and the [Blobstore][].

 ## Releases ##